bopah/NovoZhymes_jobinterview_app/README.md

 2. Navigate to the directory with the 'main.py' file location

-3. Create a virtual environment: python -m venv myenv
+3. Create a virtual environment: <br />
+python -m venv myenv

-4. Activate the virtual environment: myenv\Scripts\activate
+4. Activate the virtual environment: <br />
+myenv\Scripts\activate

-5. Install required dependencies using the provided requirements.txt file: pip install -r requirements.txt
+5. Install required dependencies using the provided requirements.txt file: <br />
+pip install -r requirements.txt

-6. Run the application:
+6. Run the application: <br />
 python main.py

 7. Open a web browser.
 In the address bar, copy and paste the url and then press enter: http://localhost:8050

-8. To stop the application, press Ctrl+C in the terminal, and then deactivate the virtual environment: deactivate
+8. To stop the application, press Ctrl+C in the terminal, and then deactivate the virtual environment: <br />
+deactivate

 **Running unit tests**

 1. If you have not already done step 1 to 5 from above, then do them.

-2. Run the unit tests:
+2. Run the unit tests: <br />
 pytest test_functions.py

-3. Decativate virtual environment: deactivate
+3. Decativate virtual environment: <br />
+deactivate